Free-radical addition: Mechanism and regiochemistry

 In a free-radical addition, there are two chain propagation steps.
 In one, the adding radical attaches to a multiply-bonded precursor to give a radical with lesser bond order.
 In the other, the newly-formed radical product abstracts another substituent from the adding reagent to regenerate the adding radical.

 In general, the adding radical attacks the alkene at the most sterically accessible (typically, least substituted) carbon; the radical then stabilizes on the more substituted carbon.
 The result is typically anti-Markovnikov addition, a phenomenon Morris Kharasch called the "peroxide effect".
 Reaction is slower with alkynes than alkenes.

-In the paradigmatic example, hydrogen bromide radicalyzes to monatomic bromine.
+In the paradigmatic example, hydrogen bromide radicalizes to monatomic bromine.
 These bromine atoms add to an alkene at the most accessible site, to give a bromoalkyl radical, with the radical on the more substituted carbon.
 That radical then abstracts a hydrogen atom from another HBr molecule to regenerate the monatomic bromine and continue the reaction.